Skycoder42/libsodium_dart_bindings/packages/sodium/README.md

 since we are running JavaScript code, the setup is a little more complex.
 For flutter users, you can simply add [sodium_libs](https://pub.dev/packages/sodium_libs) to your project, which takes care of this for you.

 The only platform I have tried so far is the browser.
-However, similar approches should work for all JS environments that you can run transpiled dart code in.
+However, similar approaches should work for all JS environments that you can run transpiled dart code in.

 ##### Loading sodium.js into the browser via dart.